 Video understanding (Action recognition and object tracking)

-Challenges and Limitations While Implementing Panoptic Segmentation Techniques
+Implementation Challenges and Limitations

 Panoptic segmentation has seen advancements in recent years but there are still several challenges to consider.

-• Applications like self driving cars and robotics demand real time performance for panoptic segmentation.
+- Applications like self-driving cars and robotics demand real-time performance for panoptic segmentation.
 Enhancing efficiency and optimizing models for use on edge devices or embedded systems remains a persistent challenge.

-• Real world settings often present occlusions, clutter and complex object interactions which pose difficulties for segmentation and classification.
+- Real-world settings often present occlusions, clutter, and complex object interactions which pose difficulties for segmentation and classification.
 Extensive research efforts are needed to develop robust segmentation techniques to address these scenarios.

-• While most PS approaches concentrate on individual frames, incorporating temporal information from video sequences could potentially enhance the accuracy and consistency of segmentation results over time.
+- While most PS approaches concentrate on individual frames, incorporating temporal information from video sequences could potentially enhance the accuracy and consistency of segmentation results over time.

-• Exploring the fusion of modalities such as RGB images, depth data or point clouds has the potential to enhance the robustness and accuracy of panoptic segmentation systems across diverse scenarios.
+- Exploring the fusion of modalities such as RGB images, depth data or point clouds has the potential to enhance the robustness and accuracy of panoptic segmentation systems across diverse scenarios.

 What’s Next?